-- a the maximum aggregate number of shares which may be so purchased shall be 3,000,000 ordinary shares (representing approximately 15% of the Company's issued ordinary share capital at the date of the Notice convening the Meeting at which this resolution is to be proposed); - b the maximum price (excluding expenses) which may be paid for an ordinary share shall be an amount equal to 105% of the average middle market quotations taken from the London Stock Exchange Daily Official List for the five business days immediately preceding the day on which the shares in question are to be purchased; - c the minimum price which may be paid for an ordinary share shall be 25p (exclusive of expenses); and - d this authority shall expire, unless previously revoked or varied, at the conclusion of the next Annual General Meeting of the Company after the passing of this resolution or twelve months from the date of the resolution (whichever is the earlier) provided that the Company may before this authority expires make contracts for purchases of ordinary shares under this authority which would or might be executed wholly or partly after this authority expires and may make a purchase of ordinary shares pursuant to any such contract.
-(Resolution 11)
+- a the maximum aggregate number of shares which may be so purchased shall be 3,000,000 ordinary shares (representing approximately 15% of the Company's issued ordinary share capital at the date of the Notice convening the Meeting at which this resolution is to be proposed); - b the maximum price (excluding expenses) which may be paid for an ordinary share shall be an amount equal to 105% of the average middle market quotations taken from the London Stock Exchange Daily Official List for the five business days immediately preceding the day on which the shares in question are to be purchased: - c the minimum price which may be paid for an ordinary share shall be 25p (exclusive of expenses); and - d this authority shall expire, unless previously revoked or varied, at the conclusion of the next Annual General Meeting of the Company after the passing of this resolution or twelve months from the date of the resolution (whichever is the earlier) provided that the Company may before this authority expires make contracts for purchases of ordinary shares under this authority which would or might be executed wholly or partly after this authority expires and may make a purchase of ordinary shares pursuant to any such contract.
+(Resolution 9) - 10.
+Authority to hold general meetings (other than annual general meetings) on 14 clear days' notice.